Jbleezy/BO1-Reimagined/README.md

 * Options to disable timer, zombie counter, zone names, and character names
 * Option to choose which room you start in on Verruckt (host only)
 * Option to choose which perk you start with on No Man's Land (host only)
-* Options to set which barriers in Five first room you want disabled (host only)
+* Options to set which barriers in Five spawn room you want disabled (host only)
 * Option to choose the initial box location on maps that have a random initial box location (host only)
 * Option to choose which gamemode you want to play, including random which includes every gamemode except Survival
 * Option for random map rotation on versus gamemodes, automatically loads new map after intermission screen